A Limerick woman led the battle to have her home village of Effin recognized by social network site Facebook.

-She has also failed in an attempt to launch a Facebook campaign based on a "Please get my hometown Effin recognised" page on the website.
+She also failed in an attempt to launch a Facebook campaign based on a "Please get my hometown Effin recognised" page on the website.

 “It came back with an error message saying ‘offensive,'” Kennedy told the Irish Independent.

 “I would like to be able to put Effin on my profile page and so would many other Effin people around the world to proudly say that they are from Effin, Co Limerick, but it won’t recognize that.